 Here is a list of the best foods for osteoporosis.
-However, before getting to the list, let’s look at some facts about this condition.
+However, before getting to the list, let’s examine some facts about this condition.
 Osteoporosis is the reduction of bone mass and density to the point that it can result in bone deformation or fracture.
 In reality, loss of bone mass is a natural process beginning around the age of 40 or 50.
-However, it is only referred to as osteoporosis when it reaches a pathological level.
+However, it is only called osteoporosis when it reaches a pathological level.

 Taking in enough calcium during childhood, when the skeleton is developing.
 Children and adolescents whose calcium intake is insufficient risk suffering osteoporosis as adults.
-Adults, as well as, must take in a certain amount of calcium since bone is being formed and destroyed continually during the entire life.
-The RDA (Recommended Dietary Allowance) of calcium for adults is between 500 and 800 mg to replace losses of this mineral and to form new bone tissue.
-This is why it is important to make the best foods for osteoporosis a main part of your diet.
+Adults, as well, must take in a certain amount of calcium since bone is being formed and destroyed continually during the entire life.
+The RDA (Recommended Dietary Allowance) of calcium for adults is between 500 and 800 mg to replace this mineral’s losses and form new bone tissue.
+This is why making the best foods for osteoporosis a main part of your diet is important.

 Menopause can Encourage Calcium Loss

-Reduction in the elimination of calcium: Excess proteins and salt, as well as caffeine, increase urinary calcium loss.
-Additionally, a diet based on meat, fish, and shellfish acidifies the blood.
-The body tries to compensate for this excess acidity by releasing alkalizing minerals such as calcium from the bones.
+Reduction in the elimination of calcium: Excess proteins, salt, and caffeine increase urinary calcium loss.
+A diet based on meat, fish, and shellfish also acidifies the blood.
+The body tries to compensate for this excess acidity by releasing alkalizing mineral calcium from the bones.
 In this way, bones are deprived of calcium, fostering osteoporosis.
-Fruits and vegetables are alkalizers, and, though they contain little calcium, they halt the urinary loss of this mineral from the bones.
+Fruits and vegetables are alkalizers, and though they contain little calcium, they halt the urinary loss of this mineral from the bones.

 The reduction in hormone production that accompanies menopause also encourages calcium loss.
 This is more pronounced in some women than in others.
 Soy and its derivatives contain phytoestrogens that can partially compensate for this reduced ovarian production, reducing the risk of osteoporosis.
 This makes soy one of the best foods for osteoporosis.